 Should a client feel that the services or advice provided may have breached that duty of care, and in turn they have suffered a financial loss, they are likely to pursue a Professional Liability claim against the Agent.

 How Can Portal Changes Breach Duty Of Care?

-In simple terms, a client will engage an Estate Agent to sell or Let their property.
-In exchange for an pre-defined fee, the Agent will market the property and manage the sales process – alongside other agreed activities.
+In simple terms, a client will engage an Estate Agent to sell or let their property.
+In exchange for a pre-defined fee, the Agent will market the property and manage the sales process – alongside other agreed activities.